moq-wg/moq-transport/draft-ietf-moq-transport.md

 EndOfTrack objects as a signal to close corresponding streams even if the FIN has not arrived, as further objects on the stream would be a protocol violation.

-Similarly, an EndOfGroup message indicates the total number of Objects in the Group, so if all Objects in the Group have been received, a FIN can be sent on any stream where the entire subgroup has been sent.
+Similarly, an EndOfGroup message indicates the total maximum Object ID in the Group, so if all Objects in the Group have been received, a FIN can be sent on any stream where the entire subgroup has been sent.
 This might be complex to implement.